 Step 3 - Once you have removed the bowl/base please safely empty the contents and either wipe out or use a degreaser to clean, ensure Catch can is dry before replacing bowl/base.

 Step 4 - Finally after cleaning, replace the bowl/base by screwing it back on rotating it to the right to do up, carefully to not to over tighten.
-Firm will be ok.
+Firm tightening by hand is sufficient.

 How to Clean your Catch can -